 Characters in these books identify as LGBTQ+.
 An asterisk (*) by a book title means that it is an Own Voices book, meaning that the book's author shares a marginalized identity with the protagonist.

 Characters in these books identify as religious minorities.
 An asterisk (*) by a book title means that it is an Own Voices book, meaning that the book's author shares a marginalized identity with the protagonist.

 "The American Library Association (ALA) promotes equal access to information for all persons and recognizes the ongoing need to increase awareness of and responsiveness to the diversity of the communities we serve.
 ALA recognizes the critical need for access to library and information resources, services, and technologies by all people, especially those who may experience language or literacy-related barriers; economic distress; cultural or social isolation; physical or attitudinal barriers; racism; discrimination on the basis of appearance, ethnicity, immigrant status, religious background, sexual orientation, gender identity, gender expression; or barriers to equal education, employment, and housing."

-The titles on this list are what Helen Hall Library defines as "young adult."
+The titles on this list are what Helen Hall Library has in our Teen Collections.
 For ALA's complete list of Frequently Challenged Books with Diverse Content, please click here [LINK].